acmenezes/blog-posts/blog-posts/OpenShiftSCCsRevisited/ocp_pod_admission_sccs.md

 ```
 ## How does that compare with Security Context Constraints?

 Security Context Constraints are evaluated by a different controller under the OpenShift API and is also part of the overall Pod Admission process in OpenShift giving a much more granular control over pod security contexts.
 It can be customized and could be considered as a different layer of defense.
 While Pod Security Standards are applied namespace wide to all pods created within a specific namespace by the use of labels, SCCs provide customizable validation applied to specific pods according to the service accounts running them by using RBAC.
-So instead of a label applied to a namespace we need a role or cluster role that allows the use of a SCC and a role or cluster role binding that ties that SCC to a service account.
+So instead of a label applied to a namespace we need a Role or ClusterRole that allows the use of a SCC and a RoleBinding or ClusterRoleBinding that ties that SCC to a service account.

 Since in OpenShift the pod admission by default is privileged, enforced globally and has the restricted setting only with warn and audit on all namespaces, SCCs will be required to further validate pod requests if no changes are made to pod admission settings.
-Besides that another controller will create new warn and audit labels for those namespaces where service accounts with SCC granted privileges exists.
+Besides that, another controller will create new warn and audit labels for those namespaces where service accounts with SCC granted privileges exists.

-In previous blog posts, I explored the definitions and explained how SSCs work in relation to Pod, containers and process privileges inside a worker node.
+In previous blog posts, I explored the definitions and explained how SSCs work in relation to Pods, Containers and process privileges inside a worker node.

 For reference you can check the links below: